 Please note!
 A DNA test is not being conducted on foster children or adopted children.

 The IND will consider the results of the DNA test in the decision on your application for family reunification.
 The DNA taken and the pertaining data are destroyed 6 months after the results of the test.
 These data will not be used for other purposes.

 In case of a negative result from the DNA test you can have a counter-inquiry carried out by a different laboratory.
 This is called a countercheck.
 This countercheck must be carried out by a laboratory which has been recognised by the Dutch Accreditation Council RVA for carrying out DNA relationship tests.
 You can check whether a laboratory has been recognised by using the search tool on the website of the Dutch Accreditation Council (RVA).
 You must pay the costs of a countercheck yourself.

-The IND has several locations in the Netherlands.
-Please check contact for directions to the IND desks.
+Please check contact for directions to the IND desk in Utrecht.